cncf/tag-app-delivery/website/content/en/blog/2024-06-20-platform-engineering-pp.md

 In this blog post, I'll explore Platform Engineering, covering its diverse interpretations and implementations across organizations.

+I'm trying to answer to the following question: *"Should Internal Developer Platforms be limited to self-service infrastructure provisioning and application deployment?"*

 Organizations approach Platform Engineering in different ways:

 - Some build self-service tools for infrastructure provisioning, giving developers autonomy over infrastructure management.